HenessA/rna_project_2023/DSSR/README.md

   ```
 6/ Concatenation of all the **eta** value in on file, to vizualize the distribution in RStudio with the script  `train_make_file_all_eta.py`

 7/ Distribution of the **eta, eta', eta''** of the training dataset using `distribution_dssr_angles.R` (note that it can be use for the plot distribution of the class).
+Define the class according to the intervals of values :

 ![image](https://github.com/HenessA/rna_project_2023/assets/105880255/61f3e23c-27fe-422e-a1c4-d483dd25c9dc)